Jorge-L-F/NYT-Vue/README.md

 - Get a token for the journal's api.
 - Replace the string of `api_key` in the `server.js` file inside the back-end directory with your api key.
 - Open a terminal in that directory, run `npm install` to get the node modules and then run `node server.js` to start the back-end.
-- With the back-end running, go in the front-end directory and open the index.html file.
+- Running the front-end used to be as simple as opening the index.html file in the front-end directory, but modern web browsers do not allow this for http connections.
+Instead you have to run it in a web server.
+To keep it simple, open a terminal in the front-end directory and try running it with `npx http-server . --cors -p 9009`, this temporarily installs the http-server npm package just for a one-time use.
+If you don't want to use port 9009, replace it with whatever you like.

-If the application does not work as expected, check if nothing else is using the port 7070 in your local system.
+If the application does not work as expected, check if nothing else is using port 7070 (the back-end listen to it by default) in your local system.
 If you need to change the used port, make sure to do so in the javascript files of both the back-end and front-end.

+If the web page does not load or the http-server fails to start, check if the port set for it is not already in use.